Under Implementation

 Project Details:

-The project “Formulation and Advancement of the National Adaptation Plans Process of Egypt” started in March 2021 with the main objective to decrease country’s vulnerability to climate change through advancing the National Adaptation Plan (NAP) development.
-The NAP project aims to help Egypt build climate resilience by improving institutional and technical capacity for climate change adaptation planning, examining climate risks, determining adaptation priorities, integrating adaptation into national and sectoral planning and budgeting, and increasing investment in adaptation actions.
+The project “Formulation and Advancement of the National Adaptation Plans Process of Egypt” started in July 2021 with the main objective of decreasing Egypt’s vulnerability to climate change by advancing the NAP development.
+The NAP project is helping the country build climate resilience by improving institutional and technical capacity for climate change adaptation planning, examining climate risks, determining adaptation priorities, integrating adaptation into national and sectoral planning and budgeting, and increasing investment in adaptation actions.

 Expected Key Results and Outputs: